H-1B Visa Holders: Options to Work in Canada

-While providing a promising avenue through which skilled foreign nationals can come work in the United States, the H-1B program is currently plagued with issues, making the US a less viable option for foreign workers.
-The rate of refusals for H-1B applications has never been higher.
-The America-first policies of the Trump administration have heavily benefitted American workers, to the corresponding detriment of their foreign counterparts.
-The time limitation on H-1B visas is also a frequent problem; these types of visas can be granted for three years and then can be extended for three additional years, after which point the foreign national must remain outside of the U.S. for at least one full year.
+While providing a promising avenue through which skilled foreign nationals can come work in the United States, the H-1B program is plagued with issues, making the US a less viable option for foreign workers.
+The time limitation on H-1B visas, for example, is a frequent problem; these types of visas can be granted for three years and then can be extended for three additional years, after which point the foreign national must remain outside of the U.S. for at least one full year.

 Global Talent Stream: This is a facilitated work permit option that targets foreign nationals working in the IT sector.
 Many of the occupations eligible for this work permit constitute “specialty occupation” as defined in the H-1B program, making the transition to a Canadian work permit easier;

-NAFTA: Mexican citizens on an H-1B visa in Canada can be eligible for a facilitated work permit through the North American Free Trade Agreement if they are qualified to work in a given occupation and are coming to working Canada in this capacity.
+CUSMA: Mexican citizens on an H-1B visa in Canada can be eligible for a facilitated work permit through the Canada-US-Mexico Agreement if they are qualified to work in a given occupation and are coming to working Canada in this capacity.
 A complete list of eligible occupations can be found here;

-Business Visitor: H-1B visa holders needing to come to Canada for work-related reasons can qualify as business visitors in certain scenarios and are therefore exempt from the requirement for a work permit.
+Business Visitors: H-1B visa holders needing to come to Canada for work-related reasons can qualify as business visitors in certain scenarios and are therefore exempt from the requirement for a work permit.